 However, it is not as glossy as satin paint.
 An eggshell paint finish has a slightly greater shine than a matte or flat paint finish.
 An eggshell finish’s low reflectivity makes it ideal for concealing brushstrokes, minor drywall dings, and imperfections on painted walls.
-Eggshell paints are significantly more straightforward to clean than a flat paint, which has no reflection.
+Eggshell paints are significantly simpler to clean than flat paint, which has no reflection.

 Additionally, compared to flat paint, they could bring out the pigments in the paint color more.
 Consider repainting matte finish paint with eggshell paint if you discover brushstrokes and other application flaws on your painted walls.

 Satin has a slightly higher gloss, durability, and stain resistance than lesser sheens like eggshell, low sheen, velvet, and flat.

 Satin paint works best in areas that need more definition.
 Highlight windows, shutters, trim, and even inside doors with their particular brilliance.
 Consider satin or soft gloss for front doors for a rich, lustrous appearance where architectural details like beveling and paneling are typical.

 In high-traffic areas, including living rooms, family rooms, dining rooms, kid’s rooms, and entryways, satin finishes are ideal for painting molding and walls because they are scuff-resistant.
 Its medium-luster finish is ideal for painting kitchen cabinets and woodwork.